lukemichaelcouk/shopify-media-manager/README.md

 ### File Analysis

-The app automatically identifies oversized files (>5MB) and highlights them in the media list.
-These files should be optimized before reuploading.
+The app provides basic file analysis and categorization to help you manage your media files efficiently.

 ## File Structure